Addisalem-chane/apple-page/README.md

 - Applying Bootstrap utilities and responsive classes
 - Replicating a real UI layout using only front-end tools
 - Working with deployment tools like Netlify

 ---

-## 🚀 Deployment

-Deployed using [Netlify](https://www.netlify.com/) with drag-and-drop and GitHub integration.

----